playday3008/otc/README.md

 Hello.
 This dll loads the onetap crack v2 segment into cs go.
 You can find the latest version here.

 Known issues:
-- TriggerBot and Backtract in legit cause crashes.
 - Buybot don't work.

 -----------------------------------------------------